Lifestyle

 • An intestinal microbiota test.

-"I regularly had unexplained skin reactions and stomach aches whose source I couldn't understand.
+"I regularly had unexplained skin reactions and stomach aches, the source of which I couldn't understand.
 A friend recommended that I go and see Valérie to have a blood test to check for potential intolerances to a hundred or so foods.
 A few days later, the verdict was in: severe intolerance to cow's milk, gluten and a few unlikely foods such as vanilla, eggplant and pineapple.
 Valérie then guided me to adapt my diet and find alternatives to these foods (without banishing them altogether), and prescribed a few food supplements to improve my overall well-being: fatigue, energy, stress...
 Since then, I've been eating mindfully, and it's changed my life!"

 Can food intolerance be cured?